ivyturk/ivyturk.github.io/README.md

 ## News
 - I will be at [SOUPS 2026](https://soups.page/), presenting a poster on abandoned support applications.
   - Our SOUPS workshop paper on AIG-IBSA forensics is now on [arXiv](https://arxiv.org/abs/2608.14616) !
+  - Our SOUPS poster extended abstract is available on the [conference site](https://soups.page/2026/postersproc.html#:~:text=Stop%20Abandoning%20Me) (dataset as of May 2026) and an updated version with our August 2026 dataset is on [arXiv](https://arxiv.org/abs/2608.23826) !
 - I will be at [Mensch und Computer 2026](https://muc2026.mensch-und-computer.de/) including the content moderation workshop (MCI-W102)
   - Our MuC workshop paper on AI and content moderation is now on [arXiv](https://arxiv.org/abs/2607.12149) !